As an Amazon Associate I earn from qualifying purchases.

 - Pour the wet ingredients into the dry ingredients and stir until no flour lumps remain.
 Fold in the chocolate chips.
 Press the cookie dough evenly into the prepared pan.
 Bake for 23-25 minutes until edges begin to brown.
 You may cover the cake with foil to prevent browning, if preferred.
 Remove from oven and allow to cool on a wire rack completely before decorating with frosting.

 CHOCOLATE FUDGE FROSTING

-- In a small saucepan over medium heat, melt the unsweetened baking chocolate and the butter.
-Allow to cool for 15 minutes.
+- In a small saucepan over medium heat, melt the unsweetened baking chocolate and the butter, stirring constantly to prevent scorching or burning.
+Remove from heat and allow to cool for 15 minutes.

-- In a medium bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, combine cooled chocolate/butter mixture, vanilla extract, and milk or cream (starting with 3 Tablespoons).
-Turn the mixer onto low and slowly add the powdered sugar.
+- In a medium size bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, combine the cooled chocolate/butter mixture, vanilla extract, and milk or cream (starting with 2 Tablespoons).
+Turn the mixer down to low and slowly add the powdered sugar.
 Increase mixer speed to medium and beat until completely combined, scraping down sides as needed.
 Add salt to taste.

 - For more buttercream troubleshooting tips, see my book, The Home Baker's Guide to Basic Buttercream.

 - Remove cooled cookie cake from springform pan and place on serving platter.
 Fill a piping bag with the frosting and decorate the cookie cake.
 I like to use a Wilton 1M tip.
 If using, add sprinkles before frosting sets.
-Cookie cake remains fresh covered tightly at room temperature for up to 4 days.
+Store leftovers covered tightly at room temperature for up to 5 days.
 Undecorated cookie cake may be frozen, up to 2 months.
 Thaw in refrigerator overnight and allow to come to room temperature before decorating.